Air Fryer Zucchini

 Instructions

-• Preheat your air fryer to 400 degrees F for 4-5 minutes.
-In the meantime, wash and slice the zucchini thinly, either in half-moons or coins.
+• Preheat your air fryer to 400ยฐF for 4-5 minutes.
+Meanwhile, wash and slice the zucchini thinly, either in half-moons or coins.

 • Transfer to a mixing bowl and drizzle with olive oil.
 Season with garlic powder, salt, and pepper, then stir gently to combine.

-• Air fry the zucchini at 400 degrees F for 12 minutes, removing the lid halfway to flip them.
+• Air fry the zucchini at 400ยฐF for 12 minutes, removing the lid halfway to flip them.
 Repeat with the remaining zucchini, then serve immediately.
 Happy eating!

 Notes

-• Flip halfway — To ensure even airflow and a consistent cook, flip your zucchini coins at the halfway point.
+Flip halfway: To promote even airflow and consistent cooking, remember to flip your zucchini slices at the halfway point.

-• Use little oil — The best part about air fryers is that you can reduce the amount of oil you need to cook with.
-Go easy at first, and work your way up from there.
+Don’t use too much oil: The best part about air fryers is that you can reduce the amount of oil you need to cook with.
+Go easy at first, and increase it gradually.

-• Serve immediately — Cooked zucchini tastes the best when it’s warm, crispy, and tender!
+Serve immediately: Cooked zucchini tastes the best when it’s warm, crispy, and tender!
+Don’t start air frying it until you’re just about ready to serve.

 Nutrition